hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 Outerwear & Coats generated the highest revenue (1.3M) with only 9,017 purchases, while Intimates recorded the highest purchase volume (13,586) yet produced only 454K in revenue.
 Jeans ranked second in revenue (1.2M) while maintaining strong purchase volume (12,774), acting as a core balanced category.
 Suits showed a high average price (117) but low purchase volume (1,121), indicating untapped revenue potential.

 ### Insight
 Revenue is not driven by purchase volume alone.
-The contrast between Outerwear and Intimates clearly shows that price plays a more significant role than quantity.

-The product structure can be segmented into three groups:

-* High-value categories (e.g., Outerwear & Coats)
+The contrast between Outerwear and Intimates clearly demonstrates that price plays a more significant role than quantity.
+The product structure naturally segments into three groups: high-value categories such as Outerwear & Coats, balanced categories such as Jeans, and volume-driven categories such as Intimates and Swim.
-* Balanced categories (e.g., Jeans)
-* Volume-driven categories (e.g., Intimates, Swim)

 ## 3. Price Analysis